 By Troy Carney

-Call the Fort Leonard Wood Emergency Management Office at 573.563.5606 for more information on establishing emergency family plans.
+Call the Fort Leonard Wood Emergency Management Office at 573.563.5606 for more information about preparing for disasters or to request materials.

 (Editor’s note: Carney is the installation emergency manager.)